 Conductor-like polarizable continuum model#

-The conductor-like polarizable continuum model (C-PCM) [BC98] – identical to COSMO only in its original implementation – is one of the most widely used solvation models, offering reasonable accuracy at low computational cost.
-C-PCM belongs to the class of apparent surface charge models, which all have in common that the solvent effect – and thus the electrostatic environment – is represented by charges on the surface of a cavity enclosing the solute.
+The conductor-like polarizable continuum model (C-PCM) [BC98]—identical to the conductor-like screening model (COSMO) only in its original implementation—is one of the most widely used solvation models, offering reasonable accuracy at low computational cost.
+C-PCM belongs to the class of apparent surface charge models, which all have in common that the solvent effect—and thus the electrostatic environment—is represented by charges on the surface of a cavity enclosing the solute.

 Cavity grid#

-Now, to solve the CPCM equations – which involve surface integrals – for general molecules and thus general cavity geometries, the cavity surface must be discretized.
-We use a Lebedev quadrature scheme, which assigns a grid of points \(k\) with associated weights \(w_k\) to the surface of a sphere, enabling the integration of a function \(f\) as:
+To solve the C-PCM equations for general molecules and cavity geometries, the cavity surface is discretized.
+We use a Lebedev quadrature scheme, to assign grid points \(k\), with associated weights \(w_k\), to the surface of a sphere which enables the numerical integration of a function \(f\), over the surface, as

-The total number of points determines the level of discretization – naturally, a finer grid results in more accurate integration.
 Each grid point represents a small patch of the spherical surface, within which the quadrature effectively assumes the function to be constant.
-This is why a finer grid – comprising smaller surface elements – leads to more accurate results.
+This is why a finer grid—comprising smaller surface elements—leads to more accurate results.

-To begin our study of the C-PCM model, we define our molecule (a water molecule), and construct the cavity surface grid using the CpcmDriver
+To begin our study of the C-PCM model, we define our solute (here a water molecule), and construct the cavity surface grid using the CpcmDriver available in VeloxChem.

 Show code cell source